-Meet the requirements of ASHRAE 189.1 Section 9.3.4.1 (Storage and Collection of Recyclables - Recyclables), where markets or onsite recycling exist.
+Meet the requirements of IgCC 901.3.4.1 (9.3.4.1) Recyclables, where markets or onsite recycling exist.

 Step-By-Step Implementation

 Step 1.
 Determine if recycling services are available

 Step 2.
 Design appropriately sized storage areas

 - Provide areas(s) that serve the entire building and are dedicated to the collection and storage of nonhazardous materials for recycling.

 - The following material types must be accommodated if recycling services are available:

 - Paper

 - Corrugated cardboard

 - Glass

 - Plastics

 - Metals